EdenGoforIt/Snippet-Markup/Artificial Intelligence/index.md

 - similar to best search search but uniform cost search uses the total cost rather than the state cost.
 - path length only
+- it's not efficient with the expanded list but not A starß

 ### A(\*) (Star) Algorithm